 We recognise the importance of PE to the health and well-being of our children and the impact the PE curriculum and extra-curricular activities can have on our attitudes, confidence and academic achievement of all children.

-Please click the image to download the intended expenditure PE and Sports premium 2016 - 17
+Please click the image to download the intended expenditure of the PE and Sports premium 2018-19.

 Each child is unique and has individual needs.
 They learn at